scbedd/oav-traffic-converter/README.md

 ### Discovered Issues

-* Tested agaist python `table` recordings.
-Completed without issue.
+This tool has been run against the python `tables` tests successfully.

-* Tested against all `azure.storage.blobs` SessionRecordings, ran into a `too many open files` error, but was quite effective otherwise.
+* Also tested against all `azure.storage.blobs` SessionRecordings, ran into a `too many open files` error, but was quite effective otherwise.
+* The request URLS _must_ have an API Version in them.
+This necessitates conversion of the recording until `oav` is patched.

 `Too many open files` is caused by the fact that we're just opening all the threads at once.
-Doable, but I gotta add some sort of batching.
+We just gotta find an efficient way to batch without removing the performance characteristics of the current solution.